karimf1/rover-panel-pcb/README.md

 `Q1` is on the low side.
 It can only *interrupt* that loop.

 ## 2. The design numbers

-`design/spec.py` holds every input, `design/calcs.py` derives the rest and `design/test_calcs.py` asserts the limits.
-Here is what they decided.

 ### Precharge threshold: a window, not a number